asyncapi/website/content/blog/automated-releases.md

 ### Release workflow

 Release workflow triggers every time there is something new happening in the release branch.
-In our case, it is a `master` branch:
+In our case, it is the `master` branch:

 ```yaml
 on: